-Hydrocodone and oxycodone are opioids, drugs that are mostly used to treat extreme pain.
+Hydrocodone and oxycodone are opioids, medicines that are mostly used to treat extreme pain.

-Hydrocodone and oxycodone belong to a class of narcotic medicines called opiates.
+Hydrocodone and oxycodone belong to a class of narcotic medicines called opioids.
 These medicines are man-made versions of the natural compounds found in opium.

-Hydrocodone and oxycodone are usually found in prescription painkillers.
+Hydrocodone and oxycodone are most often found in prescription painkillers.
 The most common painkillers that include these two ingredients are:

 - Vicodin ES